-Your total chapter membership represents a cross-section of the legal community and has members with expertise in the areas of law office management, human resources, accounting, business administration, and systems and technology.
+Your chapter membership represents a cross-section of the legal community and has members with expertise in law office management, human resources, accounting, business administration, and systems and technology.
 Most frequent questions include:

-- What kinds of career opportunities does the legal community offer? - What training or special skills are needed for each? - What is the difference between large firms, small firms and corporate law offices? - What changes are being made in the law office as a result of technological advancements? - What curriculum changes should be considered to reflect new trends?
+- What kinds of career opportunities does the legal community offer? - What training or special skills are needed for each? - What is the difference among large firms, small firms and corporate law offices? - What changes are being made in the law office due to technological advancements? - What curriculum changes should be considered to reflect new trends?

-Through these contacts, you may also be able to reach local chapters of state and national professional organizations, such as Business Teachers Association, Business Educators Association, Guidance Counselors Association or Placement Directors Association.
-A digital version of ALA's brochure Your Career in the Business of Law is available.
+Through these contacts, you may also be able to reach local chapters of state and national professional organizations, such as the Business Teachers Association, Business Educators Association, Guidance

+Counselors Association or Placement Directors Association.
+A digital version of ALA's brochure "Your Career in the Business of Law" is available.

-Sample letters and programs are available in the Resource section of the Chapter Leaders Online Community.
+Sample letters and programs are available on the ALA website.